xlwings/xlwings/README.rst

 xlwings PRO offers additional functionality on top of xlwings (Open Source), including:

-* Support for Google Sheets and Excel on the web
+* xlwings Server: No local Python installation required, supports Excel on the web and Google Sheets in addition to Excel on Windows and macOS.
+Integrates with VBA, Office Scripts and Office.js and supports custom functions on all platforms.
-* xlwings Reports, the flexible, template-based reporting system
+* xlwings Reports: the flexible, template-based reporting system
+* xlwings Reader: A faster and more feature-rich alternative for ``pandas.read_excel()`` (no Excel installation required)
-* Easy deployment via embedded code
+* Easy deployment via 1-click installer and embedded code
-* See the `full list of PRO features <https://docs.xlwings.org/en/stable/pro.html>`_
+* See the `full list of PRO features <https://www.xlwings.org/pricing>`_

 xlwings PRO is `source available <https://en.wikipedia.org/wiki/Source-available_software>`_ and dual-licensed under one of the following licenses: